-- Doctoral students (excluding Juris Doctorate) must successfully complete all coursework by the conclusion of the Semester or Term immediately prior to the commencement ceremony, must successfully complete their final oral defense by the first Friday in May, and must be scheduled to complete their final internship by September 30th of the commencement year.
+- Doctoral students (excluding Juris Doctorate) must successfully complete all coursework by the conclusion of the Semester or Term immediately prior to the commencement ceremony, must successfully complete their final oral defense by the deadline specified in the academic calendar, and must be scheduled to complete their final internship by September 30th of the commencement year.

 - Students in the Juris Doctorate program must be in good academic standing and have successfully completed at least 80% of the required units for their degree by the end of the Spring semester.

 Only the University Registrar or designee is authorized to confer degrees and attest to matters pertaining to a student’s academic record at the University.
 All degrees will be posted once all degree requirements are completed, assuming all applicable paperwork has been submitted.
 Students must complete all degree requirements within 365 days of their last date of attendance to be graduated.

 Students seeking licensure through the California Commission on Teacher Credentialing and the Arizona State Board of Education are eligible for recommendation upon degree conferral.

 Post-doctoral Status and Degree Conferral

 Doctoral students will be designated as post-doctoral status upon degree conferral.